outlaws42/weather-kiosk_backend/README.md

 ## To run
 **get_weather.py** will check the weather API every 15 min.
 This is the main file that collects the information for the weather kiosk API.
 **run.py** serves up the flask API for your front end.
-The best way is to make these a system service that starts at boot time. besides these 2 you will need a system service for the mongoDB database.
+The best way is to make these a system service that starts at boot time.

+Besides these 2 you will need a system service for the mongoDB database.
 Ubuntu Linux this is `sudo systemctl enable mongod.service` to enable the installed mongoDB database to start at boot time.
+To install MongoDB server community Edition on Ubuntu you can follow these instructions.
+[Install MongoDB in Ubuntu](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)
 ```bash
 get_weather.py
 run.py